microsoft/playwright/docs/src/debug.md

 <img width="1394" alt="Pick locators" src="https://user-images.githubusercontent.com/13063165/212741666-6479a702-2517-44a3-9eca-e719e13b379c.png" />

 Playwright will look at your page and figure out the best locator, prioritizing [role, text and test id locators](./locators.md).
-If the generator finds multiple elements matching the locator, it will improve the locator to make it resilient and uniquely identify the target element, so you don't have to worry about failing tests due to locators.
+If Playwright finds multiple elements matching the locator, it will improve the locator to make it resilient and uniquely identify the target element, so you don't have to worry about failing tests due to locators.

 ### Run in Debug Mode